 The perfect cover-up for aggressors

 "You know those large that people use to lock their gates?
 He used one of those chains to tether me like you would tether a dog," Gulnaz says in her story about the horrors that she had to face during isolation.
 "He stripped me of my clothes, tied my arms and legs, put me on the floor and as soon as I lifted my head, he beat it with a mop."

 Azerbaijan is one of the countries that introduced a special quarantine because of COVID-19.
 Until 18 May, people could only go outside for three hours with permission from the police.
 Travel between population hubs is still banned.
 It was only with the help of the police that victims of domestic violence could be brought to the shelter.

 "The roads were closed, it was difficult to bring people from the districts, and you needed to get permission.
 The Interior Ministry swiftly helped us with it," Mehriban Zeynalova says.

-The problem of domestic violence was prominent in Azerbaijan before the lockdown, too.
+was prominent in Azerbaijan before the lockdown, too.
 In 2019 alone, 184 women suffered at the hands of their family members, 54 of them died.
 And these are only official statistics.